Shingles is caused by the Varicella zoster virus, which is the same virus that causes chickenpox.

 The rash occurs on the upper body more often than on the face, legs or arms.
-It’s not usually itchy, but it can be very painful.
+The rash isn’t usually itchy, but it can be very painful.

-You should take your child to the doctor if:
+You should take your child to your GP if:

 - you’re not sure whether the rash is shingles

 - your child gets the rash and suffers from a chronic illness or is taking medications that affect her immune system

 - the rash doesn’t clear up in 10-14 days